 One of the best things (some would say “only good thing”) about the 1980s was the explosion of horror films and novels, the likes of which we’ve not seen before or since.
 Night of the Creeps is a film that wears its “80’s-ness” like a bad prom tuxedo, but what it lacks in timelessness, it makes up for in effective and creepy critters that want to take us over.

 The creeps in question are space slugs that, once they get inside you, zombify you and make you a walking incubator for them.
-Oh, and it’s homecoming at Corman University.
-That’s it, really, but there’s some really great creep out moments when these fast-moving little boogers slither up pants legs and enter people through the mouth.
+Oh, and it’s homecoming at Corman University (get it?
+Roger Corman?
+Okay, just checking...).
+That’s the set-up in a nutshell, and it's pretty slim, but there’s some really great creep out moments when these fast-moving little boogers slither up pants legs and enter people through the mouth.
 Blargh!
-The special effects are great (for the 1980’s), but now the fun of the movie comes from seeing 1980’s teen movie clichés get taken over and turned into uglieness.
+The special effects are great (for the 1980’s), but now the fun of the movie comes from seeing 1980’s teen movie stereotype clichés get taken over and turned into zombified uglieness.

 John Carpenter’s remake of the Howard Hawkes classic is closer in theme to the original John W. Campbell story, “Who Goes There?” than its 1950s predecessor, but you won’t care about any of that as you watch this thing morph into dogs, people, and other unnamable stuff.
 Rob Bottin spearheaded the special effects, and John Carpenter ratcheted up the horror as the research scientists investigate a nearby weather station that apparently found something in the ice and dug it up.
 Of course, everyone is dead, and when our group of guys start trying to figure out what’s what, the Thing starts taking them over, one by one.

-Excellent suspense, coupled with a few jump scares that will make you pee your pants, and lots of paranoia as people try to figure out who’s real and who’s a monster.
-The film is also very quotable, for those of you who like to sprinkle your House Patois with phrases from recently watched films.
-The Thing also features Wilford Brimley at his all-time most frightening.
+This monster movie has it all: excellent suspense, coupled with a few jump scares that will make you pee your pants, and lots of paranoia as people try to figure out who’s real and who’s a monster.
+The film is also very quotable, for those of you who like to sprinkle your personal Patois with phrases from recently watched films.
+In addition to great character work by Kurt Russell, Kieth David, Donald Moffat and the rest of the crew, The Thing also features Wilford Brimley at his all-time most most unsettling and frightening.
 The sequel, called also The Thing, (2011), is actually a prequel about what happens to the original research station, and it dovetails nicely into the 1982 film.
 All in all, not a bad double feature, if you can handle it.
 You will end on the scarier movie, without a doubt.